James Henry Wharton

 And like Root, he is no stranger to a big score.

 He scored a notable 162 in a friendly against Leicestershire seconds in 2018, his highest recorded score to date.

-Huddersfield-born and aged 19, he was put onto a rookie contract at Emerald Headingley ahead of 2020, effectively the bridge between Academy and full professional.
+He was put onto a rookie contract at Headingley ahead of 2020.

-He learnt his trade at Scholes Cricket Club in the Huddersfield League and has also had England North representative honours at Under 15s and Under 17s.
+He learnt his trade at Scholes in the Huddersfield League, and he has also had England North representative honours at Under 15s and Under 17s.

 He was educated at Holmfirth High School and Greenhead College in Huddersfield.

 Wharton captained the Academy side on 12 occasions in 2018 and 2019.

 He has posted three centuries – two for Yorkshire’s Under 17s and that one against Leicester seconds.
 And all of them having been big hundreds; 146, 152 and 162.